Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 ## Updating scene objects and animation

-The scene's now populated with 3D objects, so we want to give life to them.
+The scene is now populated with 3D objects, so we want to give life to them.
 Let's revisit the update function returned by our setup function.
 It receives the Immutable.js collection representing our game state.

 ~~~js
 return (state) => {